 Rule 8012.
-Corporate Disclosure Statement
+Disclosure Statement

-- (a) WHO MUST FILE.
-Any nongovernmental corporate party appearing in the district court or BAP must file a statement that identifies any parent corporation and any publicly held corporation that owns 10% or more of its stock or states that there is no such corporation. - (b) TIME TO FILE; SUPPLEMENTAL FILING.
-A party must file the statement with its principal brief or upon filing a motion, response, petition, or answer in the district court or BAP, whichever occurs first, unless a local rule requires earlier filing.
-Even if the statement has already been filed, the party's principal brief must include a statement before the table of contents.
-A party must supplement its statement whenever the required information changes.
+(a) NONGOVERNMENTAL CORPORATIONS.
+Any nongovernmental corporation that is a party to a proceeding in the district court or BAP must file a statement that identifies any parent corporation and any publicly held corporation that owns 10% or more of its stock or states that there is no such corporation.
+The same requirement applies to a nongovernmental corporation that seeks to intervene.

-PRIOR RILLE
+(b) DISCLOSURE ABOUT THE DEBTOR.
+The debtor, the trustee, or, if neither is a party, the appellant must file a statement that:

+(1) identifies each debtor not named in the caption; and

+(2) for each debtor that is a corporation, discloses the information required by Rule 8012(a). (c) TIME TO FILE; SUPPLEMENTAL FILING.
+A Rule 8012 statement must:

+(1) be filed with the principal brief or upon filing a motion, response, petition, or answer in the district court or BAP, whichever occurs first, unless a local rule requires earlier filing;

+(2) be included before the table of contents in the principal brief; and

+(3)be supplemented whenever the information required by Rule 8012 changes.

+(Added Apr.
+25, 2014, eff.
+Dec.
+1, 2014; amended Apr.
+27, 2020, eff.
+Dec.
+1, 2020.)